kezuflow/ethereum-wallet-generator/README.md

 This project generates Ethereum wallets, checks their balances and transaction counts, and saves the wallet information if certain conditions are met.
 It also plays an alert sound when a wallet with a balance or transactions is found.

+**This is meant to be used with Helios Light Client & run it locally to avoid rate limits, currently working with 10 queries per second with no dropped connections**
 ## Features

 - Generates Ethereum wallets using a 12-word mnemonic phrase.